wjdenny/wjdenny.github.io/content/@1991horwitz_language.md

 ---
 tags:
-  - source
+  - "source"
-alias:
+alias: "Language Anxiety: From Theory and Research to Classroom Implications"
-  - "Language Anxiety: From Theory and Research to Classroom Implications"
+draft: false
 ---
 # Language Anxiety: From Theory and Research to Classroom Implications
 [[Elaine K. Horwitz]] and [[Dolly J. Young]] edited this collection for [[Prentice Hall]].